matthewoots/crazyswarm2_application/README.md

 1
 Mission chosen is takeoff_land.yaml
 ```

+### Environment
+An environment consists of 2 things, obstacles and april tags, which can be used for relocalization and other task depending on usage.
+To create an environment:
+1. Add in a custom environment file in `launch/environment` (you can take reference to the samples
+2. In `config.yaml` add in the yaml name in `environment_file` parameter

 ### Launch
 There will need to be 4 terminals at least, to launch all the relevant packages